baominh03/udacity-aws-devop-baolm1/project1-deploy-static-website/README.md

 3. You will speed up content delivery using AWS’s content distribution network service, CloudFront.
 4. You will access your website in a browser using the unique CloudFront endpoint.

+# RESUBMIT: Mentor Please use these URL below for checking, thank you:
+(the exact domain name and the S3 URLs will be different in previous submission)
+=== Access these url to check the result:

+- d2evc5sv4cjtoi.cloudfront.net
+- udacity-981293034142-bucket.s3-website-ap-southeast-1.amazonaws.com
+- udacity-981293034142-bucket.s3-website-ap-southeast-1.amazonaws.com/index.html

 # Explanation of the files in the repository
 1. ```./aws/create_s3.py```: To create aws S3